ejevichka/Token-marketplace-boilerplate-Vite-/README.md

 The component triggers the Unsplash API search with the debounced query, along with additional filters for color and sorting.
 The search results are displayed in a paginated list, with a loading indicator shown while data is being fetched.
 The user can change the page or adjust filters, which will update the search results accordingly.
+Results are shown in Masonry view (using react-virtualized/dist/es/Masonry" for performance oprimisation)

 # Dependencies:
 useSWR: Used for data fetching and caching.